 The Radioengineering journal makes an effort to encourage young generation of scientists and engineers.
 The journal offers them their first publication opportunity and gives them their first experience in writing a scientific paper.
 Independent reviewers carefully review each submitted paper, and attempt to explain its stronger and weaker aspects to the authors in detail.

 Each June and December, the Radioengineering journal prepares special issues focused on selected topics of importance and current interest.
 In the past, special issues published in December were devoted to mobile communications, multimedia, utilization of MATLAB, advances in antennas and microwaves, electromagnetic compatibility, advanced electronic circuits, both analog and digital, from low frequencies to millimeter waves, metamaterials, optical free space communication, cognitive radio etc. The special issues published in June usually contain papers focused on a very narrow area of the radio engineering field.

 The Radioengineering journal is the member of the Sister Societies' Publications of the IEEE Communications Society.
 Since volume 16 (2007), the Radioengineering journal has been selected for coverage in Thomson Reuters products and custom information services; the journal is indexed and abstracted in Science Citation Index Expanded and Journal Citation Reports.
 The Radioengineering journal is covered by the Directory of Open Access Journals, is listed in INSPEC and covered by SCOPUS.
 That way, a good accessibility of the published matter is ensured.

-Impact Factor of the Radioengineering journal is equal to 0.739 in 2011 (according to ISI Web of Knowledge and Journal Citation Reports).
+Impact Factor of the Radioengineering journal is equal to 0.687 in 2012; 5-Year Impact Factor is equal to 0.735 (according to ISI Web of Knowledge and Journal Citation Reports).